yasirbhutta/yasirbhutta.github.io/ms-word/docs/basics-msword.md

 - Click **New**.
 - Double-click on **Blank document**.

-Start a document from a template
+### Start a document from a template (Word, Excel, or PowerPoint)

-Word, Excel, or PowerPoint
-Click the File tab.
+- Click the **File tab**.

-Click New.
+- Click New.
-Under Available Templates, do one of the following:
+- Under **Available Templates**, do one of the following:
-Click Sample Templates to select a template that is available on your computer.
+  - Click **Sample Templates** to select a template that is available on your computer.
-Double-click the template that you want. yasirbhutta@gmail.com
+- Double-click the template that you want.
-15

-Saving a file
+### Saving a file

-Save command is used to store a word document in a file on the disk.
+- Save command is used to store a word document in a file on the disk.
-Word, Excel, or PowerPoint
-yasirbhutta@gmail.com
-16

-Saving a  file cont.
-Click the File tab and then click Save.
+- Click the **File tab** and then click **Save**.

-Keyboard shortcut
+> Keyboard shortcut

-Word, Excel, or PowerPoint
 CTRL+S
-yasirbhutta@gmail.com
-17

 Save Dialog Box
-yasirbhutta@gmail.com
-18

-Save a copy of file
+### Save a copy of file (Word, Excel, or PowerPoint)

-Save as command is used to:
-Store another copy of an existing document with a different name or at different location.
+- Save as command is used to: Store another copy of an existing document with a different name or at different location.
-Word, Excel, or PowerPoint
-yasirbhutta@gmail.com
-19

-Save a copy of file
+- Save a copy of file
-Click the File tab and then click Save as.
+  - Click the **File tab** and then click **Save as**.

-Keyboard shortcut
+>Keyboard shortcut

-Word, Excel, or PowerPoint
 F12
-yasirbhutta@gmail.com
-20

 Save a file to another format
 Click the Microsoft Office Button  ,     and then click Save as.